figago/datacleaning/CodeBook.md

 Feature Information
 ===================

-This is an updated version of the original `features_info.txt`.
+## Overview

-The dataset contains data from smartphone sensors, collected during an experiment with 30 individuals while doing a fixed set of activities:
+The dataset contains data from smartphone sensors, collected during an experiment with 30 individuals while doing a fixed set of activities.

+## Subjects

+The subjects of the experiment are thirty people.
+Labeled in the data as integers from 1 to 30.

+## Activities

+Six activities were studied during the experiment

  * Standing